leta199/Linear-Regression/README.md

 ### METHOD
 To create this model I started by creating a class in Python to store the entire model logic inclusing the model's attributes and methods.
 These were split up into the main areas of:
-- Initialisation of the class and arguments
+- Initialisation of the class and arguments.
-- Method to take in modelling data points
+- Method to take in modelling data points.
-- Numerical optimisation via gradient descent
+- Numerical optimisation via gradient descent.
-- Display model residuals and plot residuals
+- Display model residuals and plot residuals.
-- Displaying key internals of the model such as weight and bias
+- Displaying key internals of the model such as weight and bias.
-- Evaluation metrics common to linear regression such as Mean squared error and R squared
+- Evaluation metrics common to linear regression such as Mean squared error and R squared.
-- Method to predict dependent variable
+- Method to predict dependent variable.

 **Initialisation**